Written by Tanay Gokhale

 The cricketers who are represented by Javeed’s company, Gaames Unlimited

 On the Downside

 Those agents/managers who have extended their reach to uncapped U-19 players have their fair share of critics.
 They have been alleged to use their network to fix matches.
 Owing to this, the BCCI in 2013 announced its intention to accredit certain agents and player management firms so as to ensure that players are represented by individuals or firms with sound professional backgrounds.
 Such parties were also made responsible for protecting players from indulging in betting or fixing.
-Moreover, a representative from the anti-corruption official would be assigned to each of the IPL franchises to prevent any malpractice.
+Moreover, a representative from the anti-corruption bureau would be assigned to each of the IPL franchises to prevent any malpractice.
 Even so, this attempt at regulation has not found much success.